 Canadian securities regulators publish latest Investor Education activities

 MONTREAL, Oct.
-1, 2019 /CNW Telbec/ - To kick off Investor Education month in October, the Canadian Securities Administrators (CSA) today published Investor Education in Canada 2019, its annual activity report that highlights CSA investor education and outreach initiatives.
+1, 2019 /CNW/ - To kick off Investor Education month in October, the Canadian Securities Administrators (CSA) today published Investor Education in Canada 2019, its annual activity report that highlights CSA investor education and outreach initiatives.

 The CSA is also launching two national CSA digital educational campaigns for Investor Education month.
 The first encourages Canadians to use the mobile-friendly National Registration Search to ensure the person offering them investments is properly registered to sell securities.
 The second campaign highlights the importance of understanding fees paid on investments.